d4rklynk/samsepi0l.dev/content/blog/cybersec/windows-setup/group-policies/index.md

 Unless you run your own MDM system or something, this probably should not be on with a personal computer.

-- Enable automatic MDM enrollment using default Azure AD credentials -> Disabled (Probably redundant because of the next policy, but it will also **unenroll** you from Azure AD)
+- Enable automatic MDM enrollment using default Azure AD credentials -> Disabled (Probably redundant because of the next policy, but it will also **disenroll** you from Azure AD)
 - Disable MDM enrollment -> Enabled (This will not disenroll you though)

 ### Messaging